 to make eye contact looks as though you have something to hide.
 So hold

 your head high and make initial eye contact.
-It's uncomfortable to hold

-periodically through the conversation.
+periodically throughout the conversation.

-A genuine smile is a delight and works wherever you are in the world.
+genuine smile is a delight and works wherever you are in the world.

 Allow your smile to reach your eyes and show that you are happy to be meeting this person.
 A forced smile is easily spotted.